idanarye/vim-merginal/README.md

 INTRODUCTION
 ============

-Merginal aims provide a nice inteface for dealing with Git branches.
+Merginal aims to provide a nice interface for dealing with Git branches.
 It offers interactive TUI for:

  * Viewing the list of branches